starsite/SwiftFM/README.md

 ✨ I'm including a **complete SwiftUI example** this time, showing the `model`, `view`, and a `fetchArtists(token:)` method.
 For those unfamiliar with SwiftUI, it's helpful to start in the middle of the example code and work your way out.
 Here's the gist:

 There is a `.task` on `List` which will return data (async) from FileMaker.
 I'm using that to set our `@State var artists` array.
-Anytime a `@State` property is modified, any view depending on it will be called again.
+When a `@State` property is modified, any view depending on it will be called again.
 In our case, this recalls `body`, refreshing `List` with our record data.
 Neat.

 ```swift
 // model